 Hope of Israel Ministries (Ecclesia of YEHOVAH):

-The Feast of Trumpets -- Future Appearance and Enthronement of the Messiah!
+The Feast of Trumpets -- Future Enthronement of YEHOVAH God!

 The main theme of the Day of Trumpets is KINGSHIP!
 The blowing of trumpets was the sign that kings could then begin to rule -- see I Kings 1:34.
 Jewish authorities have long conceded this royal association with the Day of Trumpets.
 Many scholars believe that in ancient Israel YEHOVAH was crowned annually at the "New Year feast of YEHOVAH."
-Clearly, the major theme of the Day of Trumpets is that of enthronement and the commencement of Yeshua the Messiah's and YEHOVAH God's reigns on this earth.
+Clearly, the major theme of the Day of Trumpets is that of enthronement of YEHOVAH God -- followed by the commencement of His reign on this earth.

 by John D. Keyser